What is burnout and can I do anything about it?

 6. Values

 If there’s a disconnect between your personal values and the values of your workplace, you may feel compromised.
 Believing in what you do is an important motivator.
-And if your values are lost or undermined, you may begin to see work as merely an exchange of time for money.
+And if your values are lost or undermined, you may begin to see work as just an exchange of time for money.
 This makes you more likely to experience burnout.

 You might find it helpful to speak to your manager if any of these areas are affecting your mental health.

-How can I manage burnout?
+How can I recover from burnout?

 You may have identified areas in that list that affect you, but it can take time to address them.
-Luckily, there are other, more immediate steps you can take to help reduce the effects of burnout.
+Luckily, there are other more immediate steps you can take to help reduce the effects of burnout.

 Maintain work-life balance

 Try to use your annual leave.
-It’s important to take time off work to relax, if you can.
+It’s important to take time off work so you can relax.
 And remember to take breaks, too – they can improve your mood and performance.
 Try to schedule them on your calendar so they’re given the same importance you might give to meetings.
 Or you might find the Pomodoro technique helpful.
 This technique sets aside short bursts of focus time and encourages regular breaks in between.
+When we have a lot of work to do, it can be tempting to try and do it all in one go.
+But this isn’t always a productive use of our time, and it can wear us out.

 Boundaries are also important.
 While you’re working, try not to work more than your hours on a regular basis.
 By shutting down your computer at the end of each day, and wearing ‘work’ clothes – even when working from home – you can help create boundaries.